 According to cognitive theory, emotions follow thoughts.
 It is never the other way around.
-If you want to feel and behave differently, a place to start is with your perception.
-I use cognitive therapy to help you update and more accurately tell your story.
-The more balanced our thinking, generally the better we feel.
-You’re the author.
-It’s your life.
-You get to right the ending.
+If you want to feel and behave differently, a good place to start is with your perception.
+I use mindfulness-based, cognitive therapy to help you update and more accurately tell your story.
+The more balanced our thinking, generally speaking, the better we feel.

 When you slow down, space is created to see what matters most.
 Most importantly, you remember that it’s your life.
 You are the author.
 You get to right the ending, instead of unconsciously living out the one given to you.